Skip to main content

 A total of NOK 490,834

-Hope this can be of help to those of you who want to start a building project.
+Hope this can be of help to those of you who want to start a construction project.

 A detailed explanation of the entire construction process can be found under the "box" Project Campervan here on my website.